 Non-Owned Auto Coverage

-– Covers bodily injury and property damage for insured company while vehicles are used by employees for your business use.
+– Covers bodily injury and property damage for the insured company while employees use vehicles for your business use.

 Non-Owned Physical Damage

 – Covers property damage to vehicles you rent or hire for your business.